Unraveling the Complexity: Examining the Debate on Early Brain Development

 The focus of this paper is on the young and children.
 The early years are, without a doubt, quite important.
 However, the extent to which this period is the critical and irreversible brain development point forms fodder for debate.
 Different scholars argue that neuroscience that is drawn on in policy agendas acts as oversimplification and misrepresentation of actual science.
 Bruer (2011) notes that there exist multiple development points at different stages of development, some of which occur much later in the child's life.
 Therefore, adverse events would differently affect depending on the age they were experienced.
 He suggests that the cut-off point at 3-years could possibly be influenced in equal measure by the cut-off point for early intervention funding.
 That is in comparison to any other timescale for strict scientific development.
 Therefore, adverse events have different effects, and this is dependent on the age they were experienced.
 Clearly, early experiences have an effect on the brain's development.
 Even with that, the recent focus on zero to three as a particularly sensitive period is quite problematic, and that is not because it is not an important period for the brain's development but simply because the attention disproportionately accorded to the period from birth to three years, begins too late and goes on to end too soon.

 The concept of ecological niche developed by Urie Bronfenbrenner is one of the important ways of thinking of and analyzing the childhood concept.
 Bronfenbrenner wrote a book, “The Two Worlds of Childhood” in 1972 which made a comparison and contrasted childhood experiences in the United States and the Union of Soviet Socialist Republics (USSR).
 Over time, he built on the ideas and went about developing increasingly generalized principles which he referred to as an ecological model of childhood.
 The study of people and institutions in relation to their environments is known as ecology.
 Therefore, the model advanced by Bronfenbrenner gives consideration to the ways through which different environmental systems among them cultural, social, political and economic factors impact the development of humans (The Open University, 2019).
-It is worth noting that that has been a quite influential idea in shaping the different ways through which people go about theorizing and explaining the social context of children’s lives.
+It is worth noting that that has been a quite influential idea in shaping the different ways through which people go about theorizing and explaining the social context of children’s lives with the support of education dissertation help.

 Mental health